mo-shawa/portfolio-old/content/sections/about/about.md

 I am a full-stack developer looking to level up my career.
 I am a fast learner who is passionate about relentless self improvement, and I am actively looking to break into the tech industry.

-I have experience building applications with technologies such as React, Python Django, Git, Bootstrap and more, and I aspire to specialize in VR/AR development in the future.
+I have experience building full-stack applications with technologies such as React, Express, Python Django and more.
+I aspire to specialize in VR/AR development in the future.

 Check out my projects below!